 As ever, this system is controlled by BMW's trademark iDrive rotary controller which has been refined over the years to become one of most intuitive systems to use.
 The large central wheel combines with around five shortcut keys, and with a little practise it's possible to change between functions without taking your hands off the wheel.
 Better still, the M4 also gets the Touch Controller function that allows you to 'write' instructions and destination entries with your finger on a touch sensitive pad set into the top of rotary control.

-The M4 gets a six-speaker sound system that features a DAB radio, Bluetooth connectivity, a USB port and a 20GB memory for audio files.
-Buyers looking for a sound upgrade can go for either the BMW Advanced Loudspeaker system (around £450) or the Harman/Kardon set-up (around £700), both of which add more speakers and a separate power amplifier.
+The M4 Competition gets a six-speaker sound system that features a DAB radio, Bluetooth connectivity, a USB port and a 20GB memory for audio files.
+Buyers looking for a sound upgrade can go for either the BMW Advanced Loudspeaker system (around £430) or the Harman/Kardon set-up (around £245), both of which add more speakers and a separate power amplifier.

-Other options include the mobile internet upgrade (around £100) that converts the car into a mobile 4G hotspot plus gives you access to various apps.
-Also available is a TV tuner (around £850), which allows you to tap into various digital channels - although the picture is disabled on the move.
+Also available is a TV tuner (around £825), which allows you to tap into various digital channels - although the picture is disabled on the move.